 Have a company-assigned vehicle used for general transportation and insured under one of the applicable rate classes (see

 If the only vehicle you have is your collector vehicle, it may still qualify for collector plates.
-However, it won't qualify for the lower collector vehicle insurance premium.
+However, it won't qualify for reduced collector vehicle insurance premium.

 Insurance coverage and continued eligibility